Table of Contents

 Others focus on community philanthropy and service.
 So the event, based in Santa Monica, CA, was just down the street from the Ehline offices on 201 Wilshire, which made it convenient for many local attendees.
 Santa Monica is famous for Cheech and Chong movies, traffic accidents, and celebrities.

 Michael Ehline was happy to attend the event.
 And this time, it focused on independent films, celebrating the arts, and supporting Hollywood Weekly supporters.

 It’s this second category that is particularly interesting.
 In some ways, it would appear that volunteerism is dying in America, especially in larger cities.
 However, Hollywood Weekly did an excellent job expressing the richness of community spirit existing in Southern California.

-There is perhaps no better example of that than local son Michael Ehline.
+There is perhaps a no better example of that than local son Michael Ehline.
 Ehline joined the Marine Corps as a young man and was discharged following injury.
 As a disabled former Marine, he had to decide how to serve the area that reared him.
 He took on multiple jobs before reading the law to pass the bar.
-Through the same manner as Abraham Lincoln, Ehline became a respected fighter for the little guy.
+In the same manner, as Abraham Lincoln, Ehline became a respected fighter for the little guy.

 “It’s not about me,” he said, “It’s about how to protect people that can’t do so themselves.”

 As a result, Ehline has fought and won for accident victims against reckless and drunk drivers, corporations that cut corners, and faceless government agencies.
 You name them, Ehline Law has taken them on– and won.
 Ehline won the 2016 Attorney of the Year Award by Hollywood Weekly.

 This was a prestigious award on one of the magazine’s most important days of the year.
 Ehline is humbled by the experience, hoping it shows how others can also get involved in local service.
 As a result, Ehline will return to his practice next week with a renewed mission to help the people of Los Angeles.